thirteensuits/hardbank-frontend-v0.25/README.md

 ## Components and Config

 The front-end makes use of React across a multi-page website.
-Each page in the website is held in the components subfolder of the src folder.
+There are three main pages, each held in the components subfolder of the src folder, which also includes the Navigation.jsx for the navigation bar and Footer.jsx for the footer.

+The three main pages are as follows:

+ - Home.jsx -- this is the starting page which provides a summary of the protocol.

+ - Demo.jsx -- this page contains a Demo of the protocol operating on the Rinkeby testnet.

+ - Owner.jsx -- this page is for product owners, who can view and withdraw proceeds from product sales in real-time.

 There are several blockchain applications present throughout the website, and each make heavy use of React-Redux.
-Each application is stored as a .js file within the src folder, and has been exported as a function to the aforementioned pages in the components subfolder.
+Each application is stored as a .js file within the functions subfolder of the src folder, and has been exported as a function to the aforementioned pages in the components subfolder.

 As denoted in the config.json, the applications on this website are meant to be operate on the Rinkeby testnet, as this is still a work in progress.

-There are three smart contract addresses that can be configured in the config.json with their respective ABIs in the config folder:
+There are three smart contract addresses that can be configured in the config.json with their respective ABIs in the config subfolder located in the public folder:

  - BRANCH_NFT_ADDRESS -- this smart contract acts as the barcode for the product; products are purchased by minting NFTs from this contract.
    - corresponds to abi.json

  - TOKEN_ADDRESS -- this smart contract is engaged during the claim process and provides loyalty tokens to reward those who purchase the product while also ensuring that each minted NFT can only undergo the claim process once - i.e. one NFT can only claim one product.
-   - corresponds to token_abi.json2
+   - corresponds to token_abi.json

  - PAYMENT_ADDRESS -- this smart contract acts as the paymaster, designating how much of the proceeds from the sale of the product is due to each product owner, and allowing each product owner to claim their share of the proceeds in real time; as such, this contract is executable only by the product owners.
    - corresponds to payment_abi.json